mickaelandrieu/docs-1/doc/developer-documentation/components/event_listener.md

 ## The Event Listener Component

 *Events* are a common and effective way to tie together loosely coupled components in an application.
-An event is generally used to broadcast a change that has occured during a process.
+An event is generally used to broadcast a change that has occurred during a process.
 If a `component` is interested in a particular event, it can *listen* to it.
 When this particular event is triggered, a `method`, often called *callback* or *handler* is executed.
 Events are convenient ways to share data between components.